rbbrdckybk/dream-factory/README.md

 The above example might produce an output filename of **20230209-deliberate_v11-768x1280-a-photo-of-a-cute-cat.jpg**, for example.

 Note that ```<input-img>``` and ```<cn-img>``` (ControlNet input image) will be the base filename only (no subdirectories or file extension).

+Custom filenames will be truncated at 200 characters (not including file extension and any necessary numeric padding to make the file unique).
 #### !CLIP_SKIP
 Sets the [CLIP skip](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#clip-skip) value.
 The default is 1, and most models work best with it set there.
 However some models may give optimal results with other values.
 ```